-The navigation menu, which replicates the structure of the navigation bar (see below) in form of context menu, is featured in the dropdown menu at the left of the address field in address bar.
+The navigation menu, which replicates the structure of the navigation side bar (see below) in form of context menu, is featured in the dropdown menu at the left of the address field in address bar.

-If user is browsing an archive, the nodes of current path inside the archive are shown at the top of the root of the menu for fast archive navigation (as well as they are shown on the top in the navigation bar).
+If user is browsing an archive, the nodes of current path inside the archive are shown at the top of the root of the menu for fast archive navigation (as well as they are shown on the top in the side bar).

-The menu also contains entries for refresh (F5), open tab bar, add bookmarks, and organize bookmarks, which displays the Bookmarks panel that allows to add, edit, sort and remove existing bookmarks.
+The menu also contains entries for refresh (F5), set password, get information about currently browsed path, open tab bar, add bookmarks, and organize bookmarks - which displays the Bookmarks panel that allows to add, edit, sort and remove existing bookmarks.